 If you are also heading west, check out this recommended itinerary for Osaka and Kyoto full of lesser-known attractions.

-I have visited Tokyo for three times now and I always end up discovering a lot of new things to do in the city with each visit.
+I have visited Tokyo for four times now and I always end up discovering a lot of new things to do in the city with each visit.
 Like the previous itineraries I’ve made, here are some suggestions on things to do in Tokyo and I have segregated the activities for first-timers, shopaholics and people seeking for something more unique.